Centennial Place (Calgary)

 The roof of the 39-floor east tower rises to a height of 165.2 m, with the spire reaching a height of 182.6 m.

 The roof of the 23-floor west tower rises to a height of 100.1 m, with a spire that is 117.6 m tall.
 As of 2020, Centennial Place I is listed by the Council on Tall Buildings and Urban Habitat as the 8th tallest building in Calgary, and 52nd tallest in Canada.

-Centennial Place's tenants include Vermilion Energy, Borden Ladner Gervais, MLT Aikins, Divestco, Baytex Energy, AER, Murphy Oil, the Alberta Securities Commission, Sabre Well Servicing Inc., Spencer Stuart and OMERS Worldwide.
+Centennial Place's tenants include Baytex Energy, Borden Ladner Gervais, and Vermilion Energy in the east tower; and Alberta Energy Regulator, Alberta Securities Commission, Arcis Corporation, and Crew Energy in the west tower.